 How Do I Get a Good LSAT Score?

 If you are not one of the aforementioned “naturals”, the question is “how do I get a good LSAT score?”
-Here are a few key steps that we have seen in every one of our students who has taken a mediocre LSAT score and turned it into a good LSAT score:
+Here are a few key steps we have seen in every one of our students who has taken a mediocre LSAT score and turned it into a good LSAT score:

 1) Take an LSAT Prep Course to get a good LSAT score